 The Nightlight Team is highly committed to reviewing top rated products worthy of your investment.
-Given the complexity of breastfeeding and pumping, as well as the high ticket price of breast pumps, we highly recommend working with your hospital’s lactation consultant (or nurse) in order to determine the best practices for your unique situation.
+Given the complexity of breastfeeding and pumping, as well as the high ticket price of breast pumps, we highly recommend working with your hospital’s lactation consultant (or nurse) in order to determine the best breast pump and pumping practices for your unique situation.

 Who Should buy this?

 Expectant moms who anticipate they will regularly need to be away from their baby within the first year of life.
 For many moms, hand expression of milk is a viable (and free!) alternative if they would only need very occasional access to a pump.
 (Here’s an excellent but NSFW video showing an effective technique for hand expressing milk.)
 However, there’s no question that having a reliable pump on hand can ease a new mom’s anxiety about the potential need to be away from her baby.
 Having a manual or electric pump available means she is able to pump milk in advance of her absence (especially if baby is still feeding every 2-3 hours) or to relieve engorgement upon her return if baby is asleep.
 Additionally, some parents may feel it’s helpful for mom to pump a bottle so that her partner may participate in a feeding.

 Then there are the times when a mom has sore nipples.
 Pumping and bottle-feeding is an interim solution while nipple pain gets resolved or baby’s latch improves with the help of a lactation consultant.
 In short, there are plenty of times when a pump may be useful, even if a new mom isn’t planning to return to full-time employment or leave her baby on a regular basis.